Kanan49/3D-Mouse-Follow-Animation/README.md

 # 3D-Mouse-Follow-Animation
-This is HTML,CSS and Js coded file that allows mouse action to be followed by the elements that use ResizeObserver(a better API).
+This is HTML,CSS and Js coded file that allows mouse action to be followed by the elements that use ResizeObserver API.